abpframework/abp/docs/en/UI/AspNetCore/Theming.md

 #### The Empty Layout

-The empty layout provides an empty page, however it typically includes the following parts;
+The empty layout provides an empty page.
+It typically includes the following parts;

 * [Page alerts](Page-Alerts.md)
 * The page content (aka `RenderBody()`)